zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 McQuillanland because of the armed conflict there,”  meaning there is a war in McQuillanland.

 Sara says, “It must be so difficult to be displaced  and have few possessions.”
 “To be displaced” (displaced) means to be forced to lea ve your home and live somewhere else.
 You may be “displaced” because of a  bad storm – maybe there’s too much rain in your area and the water ha s gone into the houses, what we would call “flooding.”
 That may lead to people b eing “displaced” – having to live somewhere else.
-“Possessions” (possessions) re fers to anything you own – your clothing, your cars, your computers, and so fo rth.
+“Possessions” (possessions) re fers to anything you own – your clothing, your cars, your computers, and so forth.

 Sara says, “It must be so difficult,” or very diffi cult, “to be displaced and have few,” or not very many, “possessions.”
 Tarek says, “You don’t know the half of it.”
 That expression, “You don’t know the half (half) of  it,” means that you don’t have the complete information.
 Usually it means that thi ngs are actually worse than what you know, that you don’t have the information about how bad things are.